ariefauliaa/Momentum-Based-Quant-Strat/README.md

 ### 🧠 Strategy Concept

-The core idea is to simulate how an investor might respond to real-world sector-specific events (e.g., supply chain disruptions, geopolitical tensions) by taking broad exposure to relevant sectors **after** they’ve already shown signs of strength.
+The core idea is to simulate how an investor might respond to real-world sector-specific events (supply chain disruptions, geopolitical tensions, and so on) by taking broad exposure to relevant sectors **after** they’ve already shown signs of strength.

 Rather than relying on news directly, this strategy identifies sectors that have demonstrated **recent strong momentum**, then enters positions across all stocks within that sector.
-The logic is reactive, not predictive — avoiding forward-looking bias.
+The logic is reactive, not predictive in order to avoiding forward looking bias.

 ---